 • complicated course of multiple pregnancy, triplets;

-• two or more scars on the uterus or inconsistency of the postoperative scar, etc.
+• two or more scars on the uterus or failure of a postoperative scar, etc.

-Complications during a planned cesarean section can be difficult operational access in view of the expressed adhesive process v abdominal cavity against the background of previously performed surgical interventions.
-The time of the operation can take much longer than usual, but the health risks of the woman in labor and the fetus remain the same.
+Complications during a planned caesarean section may include difficulty operational access due to the presence of a pronounced adhesive process V abdominal cavity against the background of previously performed surgical interventions.
+The operation may take much longer than usual, but the risk to the health of the mother and fetus remains the same.

-How long does a cesarean take with bleeding due to poor uterine contractility?
-It all depends on the effectiveness of the doctor's actions, as well as determining the scope of the operation, because in some situations, to save the life of the woman in labor, it may be necessary to expand the operation up to the removal of the atonic uterus.
+How long does a cesarean section last for bleeding due to poor uterine contractility?
+It all depends on the effectiveness of the doctor’s actions, as well as determining the scope of the operation, because in some situations, to save the life of a woman in labor, it may be necessary to expand the operation up to the removal of the atonic uterus.

-Caesarean section - a surgical operation in which the fetus and afterbirth are removed from the uterine cavity through an incision in its wall - was named, according to one version, by the name of Gaius Julius Caesar, who appeared in the world in this way.
-Among the many obstetric operations, cesarean section is in the lead.
+Caesarean section - a surgical operation in which the fetus and placenta are removed from the uterine cavity through an incision in its wall - was named, according to one version, after Gaius Julius Caesar, who came into the world in this way.
+Among the numerous obstetric operations, caesarean section is the leader.

-A fraction of a second was snatched by our photojournalist from eternity, from which a tiny alien appeared (a boy?
-A girl?
-We do not yet know exactly at this moment the fourth - temporary - dimension!).
-An instant, not perceptible in its smallness for us, for him something unimaginable, incomprehensible (maybe terrible?
-We will never know - what!)
-This child did not get out into the world, gradually adapting to new sensations, did not fight for existence, pushing through the bosom, like a sprout, stubbornly piercing the thickness of the earth with its head.
+A split second was snatched by our photojournalist from eternity, from which a tiny alien appeared (boy? girl?
+We do not yet know at this very moment the fourth - time - dimension!).
+A moment, imperceptible in its smallness for us, for him something unimaginable, incomprehensible (maybe terrible?
+We will never know what!)
+This child did not come into the world, gradually adapting to new sensations, did not fight for existence, pushing through the maternal the womb is like a sprout, stubbornly piercing the thickness of the earth with its head.

-He became earthly with the help of a surgical scalpel and was late to scream right away, because the anesthesia taken by his mother got a little bit for him too ...
-Strong hands the surgeon was there, and he did not even realize that he was breathing.
-Perhaps only an astronaut, crushed to the grass after landing by the merciless gravity of the earth, is able to understand what it is like from weightlessness to appear in the blink of an eye into this world.
+He became earthly with the help of a surgical scalpel and was too late to scream right away, because the anesthesia taken by his mother got to him a little...
+Strong arms The surgeons were nearby, and he did not even realize that he was breathing.
+Perhaps only an astronaut, crushed to the grass after landing by the merciless gravity of the earth, is able to understand what it is like to appear from weightlessness in the blink of an eye into this world.

 He was born.
-Look how lucky this wanderer is - he was greeted with a flash of the camera, and he immediately became famous.
-But even such an event is incomparable with the feeling of the first independent breath.
+Look how lucky this wanderer was - he was greeted with a camera flash, and he immediately became famous.
+But even such an event is incomparable to the feeling of the first independent breath.

-And now the newborn (this is a girl!)
-Screams, screams, opening her tiny mouth wide, protesting against the energetic actions of the midwife.
+And now the newborn (it’s a girl!) screams and screams, opening her tiny mouth wide, protesting against the energetic actions of the midwife.
 The first ten minutes of life without a mother.

-And that operation will take about half an hour.
-Professor Evgeny Alekseevich Chernukha, one of the aces of Caesarean, is applying stitches.
-An ordinary day at the Center for Obstetrics, Gynecology and Perinatology of the Russian Academy of Medical Sciences.
+And the operation will take about half an hour.
+Professor Evgeniy Alekseevich Chernukha, one of the Caesarean aces, applies stitches.
+A typical day at the Center for Obstetrics, Gynecology and Perinatology of the Russian Academy of Medical Sciences.

-In Russia for last years there are three times more mothers who do not know what birth pain is.
-In the United States, this is one fifth of all women in labor.
-Is it good or not?
-What Every Woman Preparing to Become a Mother Should Know About Caesarean Section?
-After reading to the end, you will understand why everyone ...
+In Russia for last years There are three times more mothers who do not know what labor pain is.
+In the United States, this is one fifth of all women giving birth.
+Is this good or not so good?
+What should every woman preparing to become a mother know about caesarean section?
+After reading to the end, you will understand why every...

-Why are there many more caesarean sections now than before?
+Why are there so many more caesarean sections now than before?

-Because it became easier to diagnose obstetric complications and the condition of an unborn child in advance.
-Ultrasound will determine the weight of the fetus, its position, "see" malformations, show where the placenta is located, and make it clear about its premature detachment.
-With the help of ultrasound, you can learn about serious complication- whether the fetus is entwined with an umbilical cord.
+Because it has become easier to diagnose obstetric complications and the condition of the unborn child in advance.
+An ultrasound will determine the weight of the fetus, its position, “see” developmental defects, show where the placenta is located, and make it clear about its premature detachment.
+Ultrasound can be used to determine serious complication- Is the fetus entwined with an umbilical cord?

-Science has also succeeded in methods for assessing the size of a woman's pelvis, you can even "simulate" whether a child's head will pass through it.
-A modern achievements in the treatment of infertility, in vitro fertilization (when the embryo is transferred into the uterine cavity), artificial conception make a cesarean section necessary: after all, for a woman who finally became a mother, a shadow of risk in the birth of a healthy and healthy baby cannot be allowed.
+Science has also made progress in methods for assessing the size of a woman’s pelvis; it is even possible to “model” whether the baby’s head will fit through it.
+A modern achievements in the treatment of infertility, in vitro fertilization (when the embryo is transferred into the uterine cavity), artificial conception make a cesarean section necessary: after all, for a woman who has finally become a mother, not even a shadow of risk in the birth of a living, healthy baby should be allowed.

-Which women are routinely, that is, before the onset of independent childbirth, have a cesarean section?
-What are the indications for a cesarean section?
+Which women have a cesarean section planned, that is, before spontaneous labor begins?
+What are the indications for caesarean section?

 • With an anatomically narrow pelvis and tumors of its bones;

-• if bleeding was found during placenta previa or if the normally located placenta began to exfoliate prematurely;
+• if bleeding is detected during placenta previa or if the normally located placenta begins to exfoliate prematurely;

-• if in bad shape postoperative scar on the uterus;
+• if in bad condition postoperative scar on the uterus;

-• if the fetus is experiencing an acute lack of oxygen;
+• if the fetus experiences an acute lack of oxygen;

-• if the mother suffers from severe toxicosis that does not respond to treatment;
+• if the mother suffers from severe toxicosis that cannot be treated;

-• if a woman has a heart defect, severe hypertonic disease, bronchial asthma, kidney problems;
+• if a woman has a heart defect, severe hypertonic disease, bronchial asthma, diseased kidneys;

-• if the expectant mother has myopia high degree(more than 5 diopters) and there is a danger of a serious complication - retinal detachment and blindness (in this case, it is important to exclude attempts).
+• if the expectant mother is myopic high degree(more than 5 diopters) and there is a danger of serious complications - retinal detachment and blindness (in this case it is important to exclude attempts).

-Very often, a planned cesarean section is performed according to the so-called combined indications.
+Very often, a planned caesarean section is performed for so-called combined indications.
 What does it mean?

-Suppose the first birth is due to a woman, according to obstetric canons, “elderly” - from 30 years old and older.
-Age itself is not the reason: many “elderly primiparous” cope on their own, although not as easily as it happens, besides, the pregnancy is still postponed, the fetus is large, here, in the “appendage” to the age, troubles are quite likely during childbirth!
-They can be protracted, the child will suffer and even die.
-So that these complications are not taken by surprise, and surgery is recommended.
+Let’s say a woman is about to give birth for the first time; according to obstetric canons, she is “elderly” - 30 years and older.
+Age itself is not the reason: many “elderly primigravidas” cope on their own, although not as easily as it happens.
+Moreover, the pregnancy is still post-term, the fetus is large, then in addition to age, troubles during childbirth are quite likely!
+They may be protracted, the child will suffer and even die.
+To avoid these complications being taken by surprise, surgery is recommended.

-And the background of such a woman in labor is often difficult.
-Many have already had several abortions by the age of 30.
+And the backstory of such a woman in labor often turns out to be complicated.
+Many people have already had several abortions by the age of 30.
 Others have been treated for infertility for a long time.
-What if this pregnancy is the only one that you managed to keep and carry to the end?
-Then the question "Should this woman be a mother or not?" depends entirely on the method of delivery ...
+What if this pregnancy is the only one that was saved and carried to completion?
+Then the question “To be or not to be this woman’s mother?”
+It depends entirely on the method of delivery...

-By the way, a caesarean section is almost always inevitable due to multiple abortions.
-After them, dystrophic and cicatricial changes are formed in the uterus, inflammatory processes occur - and a chain of consequences stretches into pregnancy: placental insufficiency, weakness of labor, fetal hypoxia ...
+By the way, a caesarean section is almost always inevitable due to numerous abortions.
+After them, dystrophic and cicatricial changes form in the uterus, inflammatory processes arise - and a chain of consequences extends into pregnancy: placental insufficiency, weakness of labor, fetal hypoxia...

 Most often about half an hour.
 If the operation is repeated, it will take longer.